 Request for Tender Proforma A -1

-GENERAL (CORE)
+General (Core)

 Tenders should be submitted on the Request for Tender (RFT) Proforma.
 Tenderers submit the tender subject to these conditions of tender (including the Tender Details Schedule) and the attached draft conditions of deed for the Supply of Goods and Maintenance Services.

-ALTERATIONS, ERASURES AND ILLEGIBILTY (CORE)
+Alterations, Erasures and Illegibility (Core)

 Any alterations or erasures made to a tender by a tenderer are to be initialled by that tenderer.
 Tenders containing alterations or erasures that are not initialled, or pricing or other information that is not stated clearly and legibly, may be excluded from consideration.

-UNINTENTIONAL ERRORS OF FORM (OPTIONAL)
+Unintentional Errors of Form (Optional)

 Note to drafters: This clause must be used when the procurement is subject to the additional rules detailed in the CPRs.

 If the Commonwealth considers that there are unintentional errors of form in a tender, the Commonwealth may request the tenderer to correct or clarify the error, but will not permit any material alteration or addition to the tender.

-MINIMUM CONTENT AND FORMAT REQUIREMENTS (CORE)
+Minimum Content and Format Requirements (Core)

 Note to drafters: When the procurement is subject to the additional rules detailed in the CPRs, ‘will’ is to be selected from the following clause.
 When the procurement is NOT subject to the additional rules detailed in the CPRs, ‘may’ is to be selected and ‘Subject to clause 3,’ is to be deleted.

 [Subject to clause 3], the Commonwealth [may/will] exclude a tender from further consideration if the Commonwealth considers that the tender does not comply with any of the minimum format and content requirements specified in the Tender Details Schedule.

-AMENDMENTS AND QUERIES (CORE)
+Amendments and Queries (Core)

 Note to tenderers: When an amendment to the RFT is issued by the Commonwealth it will be through AusTender.
 Refer to clause 7 for further information on AusTender.

 The Commonwealth may amend this RFT upon giving tenderers timely written notice of an amendment.
 Any queries or concerns in respect to this RFT should be directed to the Contact Officer identified in the Tender Details Schedule.
 If the Commonwealth amends or clarifies any aspect of this RFT under this clause prior to the Closing Time specified in the Tender Details Schedule, then the Commonwealth will issue a formal amendment to the RFT in the same manner as the original RFT.